-The course consists of student-centered experiential learning gained while exploring a suite of Yukon natural and cultural sites.
-Students will be based near Whitehorse for the first two days (November 5-7) and then travel to Haines Junction (November 8-12), and back to Whitehorse (November 13-14).
-There will be stops along the way to visit natural and culturally relevant sites.
-Activities (e.g., walks, hikes, guided visits) and discussions will vary according to the different locales.
-Topics covered will include: ecosystems, geology and paleo-history of the Yukon, wildlife (fish and game) management, First Nations of the Yukon and self-governance, economic and natural resource development, significance of the Klondike Gold Rush, and research approaches in natural and social sciences.
+The course consists of student-centred experiential learning gained while exploring a suite of Yukon natural and cultural sites.
+Students will be based near Whitehorse for the first two days (November 4-5) and then travel to Haines Junction (November 6-11), and back to Whitehorse (November 12-13).
+There will be stops along the way to visit naturally and culturally important sites.
+Activities (e.g., walks, hikes, guided visits) and discussions will vary according to the different locales, seasons, and current topics relevant to northern communities.
+Topics covered will include ecosystems, geology and paleo-history of the Yukon, wildlife (fish and game) management, Yukon First Nations history and self-governance, economic and natural resource development, the significance of the Klondike Gold Rush and colonial policy in the Yukon, and research approaches in the natural and social sciences.